 What do if you are unhappy with the childcare?

-If you are unhappy with the childcare your child is receiving, speak to the provider.
+If you are unhappy with the service, speak to the childcare provider.

 If you are still concerned, put your concerns in writing with a date, and keep a copy.
 All childcare providers will have a complaints procedure.

 The provider must keep you informed and take appropriate action if you have concerns.
-Written complaints should be responded to within 28 days of receipt stating the outcome of the investigation, planned action or action taken.
+You should receive a response to your complaint within 28 days of receipt, stating the outcome of the investigation, planned action or action taken.

 If a complaint has not been resolved, contact Ofsted.